After the dazzle of day is gone,

 Silent, athwart my soul, moves the symphony true.

-Overhead, the splendor indescribable; yet something haughty, almost supercilious, in the night.
-Never did I realize more latent sentiment, almost passion, in those silent interminable stars up there.
-One can understand, such a night, why, from the days of the Pharaohs or Job, the dome of heaven, sprinkled with planets, has supplied the subtlest, deepest criticism on human pride, glory, ambition.
+The splendor indescribable, yet something haughty, almost supercilious, in the night.
+All comparative silence and clear-shadow below.
+All the usual sense of motion, all animal life, seem’d discarded, seem’d a fiction.
+A curious power, like the placid rest of Egyptian gods, took possession.
+One can understand why, from the days of the Pharaohs or Job, the dome of heaven, sprinkled with planets, has supplied the subtlest, deepest criticism on human pride, glory, ambition.

 Amid a transparent clear belt of ether yet left in the east,